dart-lang/site-www/src/dart-2.md

 * [Dart's type system][sound Dart] is now sound.
   * [Fixing common type problems][Fixing Common Type Problems]
   * [Email: Breaking Change: --preview-dart-2 turned on by default][Leaf's email]
+* Dart no longer has checked mode.
+  * [Assert statements][] are still supported, but you enable them differently.
 * The Dart language and core libraries have changed, partly as a result of the type system changes.
   * [Dev channel API reference documentation][apiref]